entropy-flux/TorchSystem/docs/index.md

             prediction, loss = model.evaluate(input, target)
             metrics.update(batch, loss, prediction, target)
         sequence = metrics.compute()
-    producer.dispatch(Trained(model, loader, metrics))
+    producer.dispatch(Validated(model, metrics))

 @event
 class Trained:
     model: Model
-    loader: Loader
     metrics: Sequence[Metric]

 @event
 class Validated:
     model: Model
-    loader: Loader
     metrics: Sequence[Metric]
 ```

 And that's it!
 A simple training system.
 Notice that it is completely decoupled from the implementation of the domain.
 It's only task is to orchestrate the training process and produce events from it.
 It doesn't provide any storage logic or data manipulation, only stateless training logic.
 Now you can now build a whole data storage system, logging or any other service you need around this simple service.
+For example, you can store info about the data you used to train the model consuming the `loaders` field of the `Iterated` event, using tools from the [registry](https://mr-mapache.github.io/torch-system/registry/) module.

 Let's create a simple tensorboard consumer for this service: